att-comdev/torpedo/README.md

 Label the nodes on which Torpedo should run as torpedo-controller=enabled

-Label the nodes on which traffic and chaos jobs to run as resilency=enabled
+Label the nodes on which traffic and chaos jobs to run as resiliency=enabled

 Label the nodes on which log-collector jobs to run as log-collector=enabled
 ```